OpenDSA/OpenDSA/RST/en/Glossary.rst

       An example of a famous problem that cannot in principle be solved by a computer is the :term:`halting problem`.

+   computation
+      In a :term:`finite automata`, a computation is a sequence of :term:`configurations <configuration>` for some
+      length :math:`n \geq 0`.
+      In general, it is a series of operations that the machine performs.

    computational complexity theory
       A branch of the theory of computation in theoretical computer science and mathematics that focuses on classifying computational problems according to their inherent difficulty, and relating those classes to each other.
       An example is the study of :term:`NP-Complete` problems.

+   configuration
+      For a :term:`finite automata`, a complete specification for the current condition of the machine on some input string.
+      This includes the current :term:`state` that the machine is in, and the current condition of the string, including which character is about to be processed.

+   Conjunctive Normal Form
+   CNF
+      A :term:`Boolean expression` written as a series of :term:`clauses <clause>` that are AND'ed together.

    connected component
       In an :term:`undirected graph`, a :term:`subset` of the